1271 Avenue of the Americas: 21st century

-The renovation was nearly completed by 2019 and was fully leased at that time.
-However, with the COVID-19 pandemic in New York City the following year, the building stood largely empty for months.
-Following the completion of the renovation, the building received a Leadership in Energy and Environmental Design (LEED) Gold certification in 2020.
-Despite the COVID-19 pandemic, the building was again fully leased by May 2021.
-The Greek restaurant Avra Estiatorio leased a two-story space at the base, which opened in June 2022.
+With the onset of the COVID-19 pandemic in New York City, the building stood largely empty for several months in 2020.
+The building received a Leadership in Energy and Environmental Design (LEED) Gold certification the same year.
+The building was again fully leased by May 2021, and the Greek restaurant Avra Estiatorio leased a two-story space at the base, which opened in June 2022.
+Another restaurant, Cuerno New York, opened in the building in 2025.